 155. Old Testament Theology.
 A systematic rather than a mere Biblical or historical theology of the Old Testament, with particular emphasis upon the origin of all things, the precise nature and purpose of the great covenants, the chosen earthly people, the Messianic hope, and the essential doctrines of the First Testament.
 Thesis of 5,000 words required.
-Elective, two hours, fall semester, 1946-1947, Professor Chafer,
+Elective, two hours.
+Professor Chafer.

 156. New Testament Theology.
-This course aims at a comprehensive investigation into the distinctive elements of the New Testament revelation. embracing a study of the purpose, scope and character of the present unforeseen age, the present position before God of Israel, Pertinent features of Christology, the character of the four Gospels, the new divine purpose in the Church, and the doctrinal features of the epistles.
+This course aims at a comprehensive investigation into the distinctive elements of the New Testament revelation, embracing a study of the purpose, scope and character of the present unforeseen age, the present position before God of Israel.
+Pertinent features of Christology, the character of the four Gospels, the new divine purpose in the Church, and the doctrinal features of the epistles.
 Thesis of 5,000 words required.
-Elective, two hours, spring semester, 1947.
+Elective, two hours.
 Professor Chafer.